 And you?
 Can you describe your offer in a few sentences in such a way that your dream talk partner becomes curious and wants to know more?

 In the workshop or the consultation: We develop your elevator pitch step by step and fine-tune it until it unfolds its desired effect.

 Note: This group training is also available as corporate training.
-If you want an even more intense, tailor-made program in which you plan the content and session dates individually with me, I recommend that you book this training program as individual training or coaching.
+Do you want an even more intense, tailor-made program in which you plan the content and session dates individually with me?
+I recommend that you book this training program as individual training or coaching.
 Recommended: at least 8 hours.

 Originally I worked as a manager in marketing (after technical and commercial studies).
 For a while I supported start-ups as a management consultant during their foundation, including capital acquisition.
 For many years I have supported people in presenting themselves and their offers convincingly.
 A good idea, a product or a service provides the basis, but it also requires the ability to convince other people.
 Unfortunately, many projects fail or at least lag far behind the possibilities.